fedeghigo/Credit-Risk.Machine-learning-application./README.md

 **4)Neural Network**

-on the other side the code for the web application Streamlit, that is deployed on internet with Heroku, to allow to perform the same analysis without previous knowladge of pythone and coding:
+the web application Streamlit, that is deployed on internet with Heroku, to allow to perform the same analysis without previous knowledge of python and coding:

 web link: https://creditscoring-ml-thesis.herokuapp.com/